-Libya is in the midst of its second bloody Civil War, currently between the Government of National Accord (GNA) and a rival government, the House of Representatives (HoR).
+The Government of National Accord (GNA) and the House of Representatives (HoR) are in the midst of a second bloody Libyan civil war.
 The GNA is based in one of Libya’s main cities, Tripoli, whereas the HoR is based in the East of the country, in Tobruk.
 The HoR is supported by (and some would say dominated by) the Libyan National Army (LNA) headed by strong-man Field Marshal Haftar.

 Although the LNA has had several setbacks in their attempts to take Tripoli, there have been successes too.
 The LNA has been able to threaten Sirte and Misrata.
 Both cities are strategically important coastal cities near Tripoli.
 The LNA has also made attempts to shut down the entry of military supplies into Tripoli.
 The LNA has declared a no-fly zone around Tripoli, as well as promising to target ships bringing supplies to the GNA.